gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

   - "all" contains every host defined in the inventory file
   - "ungrouped" contains all hosts that don't have an explicit group assigned

 - Verify the ansible.cfg and hosts files are accurate.
-(XX should contain numbers for your specific devices)
+(XY should contain numbers for your specific devices)

 ```
 cisco@ansible-controller:~$ grep inventory /etc/ansible/ansible.cfg | grep hosts